-We pick them up for inspiration, for practical use, and more importantly- for advice that we discretely seek in order to make our lives better.
+We pick them up for inspiration, practical use, and, more importantly, the advice we discretely seek to improve our lives.

 Brilliant Books for Amazing Professional Relationships in the Business World

 I was floored at how dreamy this book was as I contemplated the shift from Corporate America to entrepreneurship a few years ago.

 2. The Question Behind the Question by John G. Miller

-Instead of thwarting my own thoughts, I find myself ask action-oriented questions like “how can I approach this messy house from a curious perspective instead of a judging perspective?”
+Instead of thwarting my thoughts, I ask action-oriented questions like “how can I approach this messy house from a curious perspective instead of a judging perspective?”

 3. Powerful Conversations by Phil Harkins

-When I think of powerful conversations, I am convinced that this book saved a $90 million contract for a fortune 500 company where I was an organizational development leader.
+When I think of powerful conversations, I am convinced that this book saved a $90 million contract for a Fortune 500 company where I was an organizational development leader.

 I teach business people how to show up like a bright bulb in the room so they can step into the role they are called to do.

 This book has been called “the real deal” by everyone who reads it, and you can order it on Amazon.

 5. Multipliers by Liz Wiseman & Elise Foster

-This is an elegantly written book about how leaders show up well, and how they can really jack up their professional relationships with their direct reports.
+This is an elegantly written book about how leaders show up well and how they can really jack up their professional relationships with their direct reports.

-It came at a time when I was dealing with a leader who had good intentions, but was a wrecking ball to a number of her reports.
+It came at a time when I was dealing with a leader who had good intentions but was a wrecking ball to several of her reports.

 6. 7 Habits of Highly Effective Managers by Stephen Covey

 Anyone who aspires to be a leader or wants to understand how to be impactful has read this book.

 8. StrengthsFinder by Tom Rath

 I find that when I do StrengthsFinder workshops for teams, they suddenly receive each other more openly and want to solve world peace together.
-Very cool effects!

-Every person has a mission, but if they can’t articulate why it has to happen now, then the audience will be lost and the mission will become another task.
+Every person has a mission, but if they can’t articulate why it has to happen now, the audience will be lost, and the mission will become another task.

 10. Leadership is… by Bob Bennett

 Bob has a way of telling real stories, drawing you in, and leaving you with a sense of “I have to do something about my life.”

 Do you have a favorite book on improving professional relationships?

-Knowing how to handle them gives us the advantage of not only enhancing our experience at the office, but could also give us lifelong friends and mentors.
+Knowing how to handle them gives us the advantage of not only enhancing our experience at the office but could also give us lifelong friends and mentors.